kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 Some tips before you continue
 -----------------------------

-There will invariably be problems, so here are some tips:
+There will invariably be problems, so here are some tips to help get you unstuck:

 ### Exiting the console